Poland and the European Union: Poland's internal policies and the EU (2015–present)

-In August 2021, in the context of the Poland-EU dispute over the Polish judicial reform, Ziobro said Poland should stay in the EU, but not ‘at any cost’.
+In August 2021, in the context of the Poland-EU dispute over the Polish judicial reform, Ziobro said Poland should stay in the EU, but not 'at any cost'.

+In September 2021, the European Commission sent letters to several Polish regional councils indicating that EU funds would be withdrawn if they do not abandon their LGBT-free zone policy.

+In September 2021, four of the Polish voivodeships withdrew their LGBT-Free Zones measures, after the European Union (EU) threatened to withhold funding.

 In September 2021, Ryszard Terlecki said that the PIS party wants to remain in the EU and have a cooperative relationship, but said that "drastic solutions" (seemingly referring to Polish withdrawal from the EU) may be necessary if the EU was not "acceptable to us".

 On 7 October 2021, Polish Constitutional Court ruled that parts of the Treaty on European Union were incompatible with its constitution, therefore opening a new conflict with the European Union.

 On 27 October 2021, the European Court of Justice (ECJ) fined Poland €1 million per day, for breaking the law by maintaining the disciplinary chamber of its Supreme Court, as a previous EU ruling called for the disciplinary chamber's suspension.
 The ECJ ruled that the chamber "[did] not guarantee judicial impartiality".
 The fine is the highest daily penalty the ECJ has ever imposed on any EU member state.